Cat missing for three years reunited with family

 WESTBROOK, Conn.
 (WTNH)–A cat that has been missing for three years is now back home with his family in Westbrook.

-in 2016, “Dooley” was moving with his family into a new home in Westbrook.
+In 2016, “Dooley” was moving with his family into a new home in Westbrook.
 As they were closing on the new home, Dooley jumped out a car window and disappeared.

 Last week, the owners got a call from Madison Animal Control, saying they found a cat that looked like the picture they had posted on a lost pet website.